 Set up requirements

-You’ll need your API key and domain ID, if you don’t have these details reach out to Adthena Support Team at support@adthena.com.
+You’ll need your API key and domain ID, if you don’t have these details reach out to the Adthena Support Team at support@adthena.com.

 Each Domain will have a separate API key, so if you have multiple domains or locations please ensure you include this in your request.